What Happens if You Get Caught Driving Without Insurance?

 bankruptcy icon

-If you are unable to pay for the damages or injuries, you’ll be faced with bankruptcy or financial distress.
+If you get into an accident without car insurance, you'll face bankruptcy or financial distress if you can't pay for damages or injuries.
 The other party may also sue you for damages, which can lead to more expenses in the form of legal fees and other costs.
 Not having insurance after an accident can cost a lot more than the cost of a cheap full coverage insurance policy.

 How Much Car Insurance Do You Need to Drive?

-Minimum auto insurance requirements vary by state, but most include bodily injury liability and property damage liability.
-Some states also require personal injury protection (PIP) and uninsured or underinsured motorist coverage.
-Coverage limits differ widely, so it’s important to check with your state’s motor vehicle department for the most accurate and up-to-date requirements.
+Minimum car insurance requirements vary by state, but most include bodily injury liability and property damage liability.
+Some states require personal injury protection (PIP) and uninsured or underinsured motorist coverage.
 The examples below reflect common state minimums, but your local rules may be higher or include additional coverage types.

 hospital icon